chocolatey/choco-wiki/Troubleshooting.md

 <a id="markdown-licensed-installation" name="licensed-installation"></a>
 ## Licensed Installation

 See [[licensed installation|Installation-Licensed]].
 If you are having issues, please see https://chocolatey.org/support for details on how to get support.

 <a id="markdown-creating-packages" name="creating-packages"></a>
 ## Creating Packages

+<a id="markdown-install-chocolateypath-doesnt-seem-to-work" name="install-chocolateypath-doesnt-seem-to-work"></a>
+### Install-ChocolateyPath doesn't seem to work.
+I added `Install-ChocolateyPath $binPath`, but after installing when I try to run the installed application I get "not recognized as the name of a cmdlet, function, script file, or operable program."
+Please see [My PATH is not getting updated](#my-path-is-not-getting-updated).

 <a id="markdown-error-cannot-bind-parameter-because-parameter-filetype-is-specified-more-than-once" name="error-cannot-bind-parameter-because-parameter-filetype-is-specified-more-than-once"></a>
 ### ERROR: Cannot bind parameter because parameter 'fileType' is specified more than once.